Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 The breadth is the selling point.
 If you want one platform for all your training needs, ChessTraining.app consolidates tactics, openings, endgames, and more into a single interface.

-ChessTraining.app's Woodpecker Method tactics trainer.
+ChessTraining.app's woodpecker method tactics trainer.

 The Disco Chess Approach